Count-Based Exploration with the Successor Representation: Preliminaries

 where $P_\pi$ is the state to state transition probability function induced by $\pi$, that is, $P_\pi(s, s') = \sum\nolimits_a \pi(a|s) p(s'|s, a)$.

-Traditional model-based algorithms for RL work by learning estimates of the matrix $P_\pi$ and~of~the~vector ${\bf r}$ and using them to estimate $v_\pi$, for example by solving Equation~\ref{eq:value_function}.
+Traditional model-based algorithms learn estimates of the matrix $P_\pi$ and~of~the~vector ${\bf r}$ and use them to estimate ${\bf v_\pi}$, for example by solving Equation~\ref{eq:value_function}.
 We use $\pHat$ and $\hat{\bf r}$ to denote empirical estimates of $P_\pi$ and ${\bf r}$.~Formally,